agentlang-ai/agentlang-docs/docs/rbac.md

 Amazon Cognito.
 These environment variables are:

 ```
-* FRACTL_SUPERUSER_EMAIL - the email address of the admin or super user
+* FRACTL_SUPERUSER_EMAIL - the email address of the superuser
+* FRACTL_SUPERUSER_PASSWORD - the password of the superuser
 * AWS_REGION - the aws region where cognito is configured, e.g us-west-2
 * AWS_ACCESS_KEY - an access key obtained from AWS
 * AWS_SECRET_KEY - a secret key obtained from AWS